tallishpaul/todo.txt-to-Tasks.org-converter/README.md

 + I used todo.txt with UTF-8 encoding (set in the editor I saved from - I think this is what Simpletask uses).

 + Todo.txt needs to be without format/syntax errors or this program will break.
-Also, it is likely that \ and " will break it - remove them first in a text editor if necessary.
+Also, it is likely that \ and double quotes " will break it - remove them first in a text editor if necessary.
 I use double quotes " for inches, but replaced with two single quotes '' - which happen to look like double quotes " in Tasks app font.
 All other symbols available in Simpletask seem to work OK.

 + This does not process recurring/repeating todo format of Simpletask into Tasks.org recurring tasks.
 The syntax is left in the title of the task in Tasks.org.